British Parliamentary Internship

 - Accounting, expense tracking

-Students live in program sponsored housing paid for by CUA.
+Students live in program sponsored housing paid for by Catholic University.
 Typically, these are furnished flats or international student residence halls in the city located within about a 30-40 minute commuting distance from Westminster.

 While CUAbroad and our education abroad partners make every effort to provide students with internet access, it is important for CUA students to remember that internet access in different areas of the world may differ significantly from the unlimited internet access our students enjoy at CUA.
 CUA students are encouraged to remember that having limited access to the internet may be part of the cross-cultural experience and that they need to adjust their expectations to their host country and its customs as much as possible before departure.
 CUAbroad cannot guarantee unlimited internet access at overseas locations and students are encouraged to discuss this with their parents before applying to and participating in an education abroad program.

 Students enroll in a 6-credit internship seminar, along with three additional courses, for a total of 15 credits that will be applied toward their degrees.
-One course is taught remotely by a CUA professor, while the other three are taught on site by London South Bank University.
+One course is taught remotely by a Catholic University professor, while the other three are taught on site.
 Courses and equivalencies are as follows: